vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `market.liquidity.bondPenaltyParameter` - used to calculate the penalty to liquidity providers when they fail to support their open position through sufficient `general+margin` balance.
 Valid values: any decimal number `>= 0` with a default value of `0.1`.
-- `market.liquidity.sla.nonPerformanceBondPenalty` - use to calculate how much is the LP bond slashed if they fail to reach the minimum SLA.
+- `market.liquidity.sla.nonPerformanceBondPenaltySlope` - used to calculate how much is the LP bond slashed if they fail to reach the minimum SLA.
 Valid values: any decimal number `>= 0` with a default value of `2.0`.
+- `market.liquidity.sla.nonPerformanceBondPenaltyMax` - used to calculate how much is the LP bond slashed if they fail to reach the minimum SLA.
+Valid values: any decimal number `>= 0` and `<=1.0` with a default value of `0.5`.
 - `market.liquidity.maximumLiquidityFeeFactorLevel` - used in validating fee amounts that are submitted as part of [lp order type](./0038-OLIQ-liquidity_provision_order_type.md).
 Note that a value of `0.05 = 5%`.
 Valid values are: any decimal number `>0` and `<=1`.
 Default value `1`.
 - `market.liquidity.stakeToCcyVolume` - used to translate a commitment to an obligation.
 Any decimal number `>0` with default value `1.0`.
 - `validators.epoch.length` - LP rewards from liquidity fees are paid out once per epoch according to whether they met the "SLA" (implied by `market.liquidity.committmentMinTimeFraction`) and their previous performance (for the last n epochs defined by `market.liqudity.performanceHysteresisEpochs`), see [epoch spec](./0050-EPOC-epochs.md).